-Disappointingly, Holland (1906) did not comment at all on the provenance of the left hindlimb or ilium used in the London cast.
-The paratype specimen CM 94 includes a left femur, and it is tempting to imagine that it may have been used, but as McIntosh (1981:20) points out, the left femur was among the material of CM 94 that was traded to the Cleveland Museum along with CM 662 — and this is confirmed by accession records at CMNH (Amanda McGee, pers. comm., 2022).
-In an unpublished manuscript, Madsen (1990:5) said of the Carnegie mount that “Sculpted elements include the left femur and tibia”, but gave no further details.
-Inspection of the current mount shows that the left femur and tibia are indeed sculptures, and so is the left ilium.
-No records have been located indicating which elements the sculptures were based on, but most likely they mirror their counterpart elements from the other side of CM 84 (for the ilium and femur) and CM 94 (for the tibia).
+Disappointingly, Holland (1906) did not comment on the provenance of the left hind limb or ilium used in the London cast.
+The paratype specimen CM 94 includes the left femur, and it is likely that it was cast for the London mount.
+It would have made sense also to use the original bone in the Carnegie’s fossil mount, but as McIntosh (1981:20) points out, the left femur was among the material of CM 94 that was transferred to the Cleveland Museum along with CM 662 — and this is confirmed by accession records at CMNH (Amanda McGee, pers. comm., 2022), which note that “most of other femur” and six anterior caudals were also transferred.
+In an unpublished manuscript, Madsen (1990:5) said of the Carnegie mount that “Sculpted elements include the left femur and tibia,” but gave no further details.
+Inspection of the current mount shows that the left femur and tibia are indeed sculptures, as is the left ilium.
+No records have been located indicating which elements the sculptures were based on, but most likely the left femur is another cast of that of CM 94, the left ilium is a sculpture mirroring its counterpart from the right side of CM 84, and the left tibia mirrors the right of CM 94.

-Table 2 summarises the contributions from different specimens to the Carnegie mount (and subsequent modifications, and the casts).
-Figure 10 shows graphically the contributions of the different specimens.
-Figure 11 shows the original mount as it appeared in 1907, and highlights the difference between humeri, that of the left forelimb having been supplied from the camarasaurid specimen CM 21775.
+Table 2 summarizes the contributions from different specimens to the Carnegie mount (and subsequent modifications, and the casts).
+Figure 13 shows graphically the contributions of the different specimens.
+Figure 14 shows the original mount as it appeared in 1907, and highlights the difference between humeri, that of the left forelimb having been supplied from the camarasaurid specimen CM 21775.

 Changes made to the mount at the Carnegie Museum

-Replacement of skull with cast of CM 11161
+Replacement of skull with replica of CM 11161

-The first known change made to the Carnegie mount was the replacement of the original skull sculpture based on CM 662 and USNM 2673.
-We have been unable to locate records stating which skull was used in the replacement, but it is still in place today and by inspection it is evidently based on CM 11161.
-This specimen is a complete and superbly preserved cranium and mandible, described and illustrated in detail by Holland (1924).
-It was discovered on Thanksgiving Day of 1912 (McIntosh 1980:17).
+The first known change made to the Carnegie mount was the replacement of the original sculpted skull that had been based on CM 662 and USNM 2673.
+We have been unable to locate records stating which skull was used in the replacement, but it is still in place today, and judging from first-hand inspection, it is evidently based on CM 11161.
+This specimen is a complete and superbly preserved diplodocine cranium and mandible (often, though not always, referred to Diplodocus longus; see, e.g., Tschopp et al. 2015), described and illustrated in detail by Holland (1924).
+It was discovered on Thanksgiving Day of 1912 from the Carnegie Quarry at what is now Dinosaur National Monument in Utah (McIntosh 1981:17).